 *Let that cook down a bit.
 Add Worcestershire sauce to taste.
 Add your tomatoes.
 You'll need to adjust the seasonings after this, because it will taste tomato-ish.

-*When the noodles are almost done, go back to your goulash.
+*While all of that deliciousness is cooking, you'll want to start your noodles*When the noodles are almost done, go back to your goulash.
 Drop in a few dollops of sour cream, then mix

 No comments: